 - 1. How the proposed fee changes comply with the regulatory requirements set out in subsections 5.1(1) and 5.1(3)(a) of NI 21-101 (also known as the fair access requirements) and in Part 10 of the exchange recognition criteria, where applicable, including reasonability, fairness, appropriateness, and transparency; - 2.
 A description and analysis of the proposed fee change that includes the current information submitted with a proposed fee change including, but not limited to: - a.
 A description of the fee change being proposed, - b.
 The expected date of implementation, - c.
 The rationale for the proposed fee change and any analysis in support of it, - d.
 A description of the methodology used to set the proposed fees, - e.
 An analysis of the impact on stakeholders, - f.
-An overview of any alternatives considered, - g.
-Any analysis conducted to determine how the proposed fee compares to fees charged for similar services by other marketplaces in Canada and abroad, and h.
-The costs of producing the product or service, where relevant.
+An overview of any alternatives considered,

-56 This reflects the practice in Ontario.
+58 This reflects the practice in Ontario.